DiveGearAdvice.comUpdated July 2026

 Premium package: Above plus dive computer.

-Prices range from around £640 for basic packages to around £2000 for complete premium setups.
+Prices range from budget basic packages up to premium complete setups.

 The Savings Reality

 However, savings disappear if package items don't match your needs.
-A £160 saving means nothing if the included wetsuit doesn't fit cold water conditions or the regulator isn't cold water rated.
+A modest saving means nothing if the included wetsuit doesn't fit cold water conditions or the regulator isn't cold water rated.

 When Packages Make Sense